ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 * There is no guarantee that the player will get his role.

-I> A **snowball** is a situation when a player or team gains an advantage.
-Then it snowballs, making it difficult to stop.
+I> A **snowball** effect occurs when a player or team gains an advantage.
+Then the lead grows and becomes increasingly difficult to reverse.

-We only consider ranked games in this book.
-All points above apply to them.
+This book addresses ranked games only.
+All points mentioned above pertain to them.

-League of Legends is fast, chaotic, and mechanically demanding game.
+League of Legends is a fast, chaotic, and mechanically demanding game.
 Furthermore, the human brain cannot solve this game.
-The same way as it is impossible to [solve chess](https://en.wikipedia.org/wiki/Solving_chess).
-In the case of League of Legends, the problem is the huge amount of information that falls on the player every second.
+In the same way, it is impossible to [solve chess](https://en.wikipedia.org/wiki/Solving_chess).
+In League of Legends, the problem is the vast amount of information that falls on players every second.

-It takes months for a beginner to learn League of Legends at a basic level.
-During this time, he becomes familiar with the basic mechanics.
-Even high-level players never stop learning.
-They deepen their knowledge and understanding of various aspects of the game.
-It is impossible to develop and improve the rank without this.
+It takes months for a beginner to learn the basics of League of Legends.
+During this time, he becomes familiar with essential mechanics.
+However, many aspects of the game are still out of his scope.

+High-level players continue to learn.
+They are deepening their knowledge and understanding of various aspects of the game.
+It is impossible to develop and improve one’s rank without ongoing learning.

 The learning process is crucial for players of all levels.
-Let's explore it in details.
+Let's explore it in detail.

 ### 1.1.1 Deliberate practice